Geethikabolla/frtproject/README.md

 # Features
 -  Good UI
 -  Easy To Navigate
 -  User Friendly
 -  It Contains a helping Chat(twiko)
+- Interactive and responsive UI.
+- It has many graphical and visual effects.
+- Have an aesthetically pleasing visual design and architecture.
+- Included the feedback Survey to increase the scope of improvement.
+- Users can login and register within this web based application.
+- Wide range of spa services are presented.

 # Languages or Technologies